vishwajeeta/blockchain_testing/Huff, Yul,contract Oppcode disassembly/notes.md

 ## Note:-
 when we compile any smart contract most smart contract are compiled into 2~4 different sections
-- contract Creation
+- contract Creation -> tell blockchain to store smart contract
-- Runtime
+- Runtime ->
 - Metadata ,constructor,,etc
-solidity adds `INVALID` opCode between different sections,so its earier to tell difference in section
+solidity adds `INVALID` opCode between different sections,so its earier to tell difference in section. contract creation bytecode is responsible for taking our smart contract and `saving` it on-chain.